emrahcom/emrah-jessie/README.md

 ej-gogs
 --------

 Install a ready-to-use self-hosted Git service.
+Only AMD64 architecture is supported for this template.

 ### Main components of ej-gogs